dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 } ORDER BY ?pubdate
 ```

+You can also use `knora-api:toSimpleDate` with to search for date tags in standoff
+text markup (see @ref:[Searching for Standoff Markup in the Complex Schema](#searching-for-standoff-markup-in-the-complex-schema)).

 #### Searching for Matching Words

 The function `knora-api:match` searches for matching words anywhere in a